johngudev/studyukrainian-public/content/collections/topical_lessons/ya-zakhvoriv-i-got-sick.md

         content:
           -
             type: text
-            text: 'My head and throat hurt.
+            text: 'I have a headache,and,a sore throat.
 I have a high temperature.'
   -
     id: m9lophzm
     ukrainian_paragraph: